Hacker0x01/hacker101/readme.md

 Support and FAQ
 ---------------

-- See our FAQ list at https://www.hackerone.com/hacker101 or email support@hackerone.com with questions or suggestions.
+See our FAQ list at [https://www.hackerone.com/hacker101](https://www.hackerone.com/hacker101) or email support@hackerone.com with questions or suggestions.
 Thanks!

+<a href="https://www.hackerone.com/" class="powered-by">Powered by HackerOne</a>